 Ironically, the first way to handle disclosure may be to not tell anyone.
 This means avoiding situations where people may find out about one's mental illness.
-People who are victimized by stigma may choose not to socialize with, live near, or work alongside people without disabilities.
+People who are victimized by stigma may choose not to socialize with or work alongside people without disabilities.
 Instead, they only associate with other people who have mental illness.
-This may include people with mental illness living in a therapeutic community, working in a sheltered or supported work environment, or interacting with friends in a social club developed for mental illness.
+This may include interacting only with friends in a social club developed for mental illness.
 In this way, the person can avoid the "normal" population that may disapprove of their disabilities or actively work to keep them out.